reframe-hpc/reframe/docs/regression_test_api.rst

   Get the raw variant data for a given variant index.
   This function returns a dictionary with the variant data on the different subspaces, such as the parameter values and the fixture variants.
   The parameter sub-dictionary contains the values for each parameter associated to the given variant number.
-  The fixture sub-dictionary, by default, will return the variant number associated to each of the fixtures.
+  The fixture sub-dictionary, by default, will return the variant numbers associated to each of the fixtures.
   However, if ``recurse`` is set to ``True``, each fixture entry will contain the full variant information for the given variant number.
   By default, the recursion will traverse the full fixture tree, but this recursion depth can be limited with the ``max_depth`` argument.